 The Radiological Protection Officer will act as a link to the contracted services of the Radiological Protection Advisor and reports to the Health, Safety and Environment Manager.

-3.9 Deputy to the Health, Safety and Environment Manager
+3.11 Deputy Health, Safety and Environment Manager

 The Deputy Health, Safety and Environment Manager acts as deputy to the Health and Safety Manager and will act as ‘competent person’ under the Management of Health and Safety at Work Regulations, in the absence of the Health, Safety and Environment Manager.
 Specific areas of responsibility include